ST Pipeline: An automated pipeline for spatial mapping of unique transcripts

 - Group annotated reads by barcode(spot position) and gene to get a read count

 - In the grouping/counting only unique molecules (UMIs) are kept.

 You can see a graphical more detailed description of the workflow in the documents workflow.pdf and workflow_extended.pdf

-The output will be a matrix of counts (genes as columns, spots as rows), a BED file containing the transcripts (Read name, coordinate, gene, etc..), and a JSON file with useful stats.
-The ST pipeline will also output a log file with useful information.
+The output will be a matrix of counts (genes as columns, spots as rows), The ST pipeline will also output a log file with useful information and stats.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.